Any questions?Request information

 Bayesian network models in the advancement of pipeline analytics

 Hopefully this introduces the basics of how Bayesian network models can be used and how they are a natural way to formulate many decision processes that we face in everyday life as well as in engineering.
-As an example of how we at DNV GL are using Bayesian network models, you can take a look at the work of my colleagues in the Oil & Gas business area who have developed the pipeline risk analysis and visualization tool MARV.
+As an example of how we at DNV are using Bayesian network models, you can take a look at the work of my colleagues in the Oil & Gas business area who have developed the pipeline risk analysis and visualization tool MARV.
 Read more about it in the publication from the California Energy Commission.
-Bayesian network models and principles are also being evaluated and utilized in the advancement of our pipeline analytics within the DNV GL Pipeline Ecosystem products.
+Bayesian network models and principles are also being evaluated and utilized in the advancement of our pipeline analytics within the DNV Pipeline Ecosystem products.
 For example see an earlier post on modelling uncertainty in pipeline leak detection.

 Next up, we will be looking deeper at how we can best get a handle on determining causation from models and the value brought to engineering analytics by the likes of Judea Pearl and the “do-calculus” concept.